120 East First Street

 All homeless children and youth are automatically eligible for Title I Part A services whether or not they meet the academic standards or live in a Title I school attendance area.
 Homeless students may receive Title I educational or support services from schoolwide and targeted-assistance school programs.

 If the local social service district or the Office of Children and Family Services is not required to provide transportation, the designated district is responsible for the provision and the cost of the student's transportation.
 Where a homeless student designates the school district of current location as the district the student will attend, then that district shall provide transportation to the student on the same basis as a resident student.
+If the student in temporary housing designates (Oswego City School District) as the school district of origin or a district participating in a regional placement plan, transportation will not exceed 50 miles each way, unless the Commissioner of the State Education Department determines that it is in the best interest of the child.
+NY Education Law.
 Where the homeless student designates the school district of origin or a school district participating in a regional placement plan, then that district must provide transportation to and from the homeless child's temporary housing and school.

 Transportation responsibilities apply to all school districts regardless of whether or not they receive McKinney-Vento funds.
 Transportation must be provided during the pendency of enrollment disputes.
 If the designated district provides transportation for non-homeless preschool children, it must also provide comparable transportation services for homeless preschool children.